FILE_49 — Prime-Quadruplet Cycle-Alignment Axiom and Test Protocol (AI reference)

 TRIO+1.66+1.82+1.420.40Lowest in all three

 The family ranking is identical across all three target lists.
-Ezekiel dominates in every case, peaking highest with the pure genealogical P1 list (Z = +5.00 at P30)—the strongest Ezekiel reading in the entire series.
-The Danielic dates act as a slight drag on all families (compare P1 at +5.00 vs P1+Dan at +4.73), confirming that these historical dates, while legitimate, are not part of the core genealogical resonance.
-Their inclusion or exclusion does not affect the family hierarchy.
+Ezekiel leads in every case, peaking highest with the pure genealogical P1 list (Z = +5.00 at P30) — the strongest Ezekiel reading in the series.
+The Danielic dates act as a slight drag on all families (compare P1 at +5.00 vs P1+Dan at +4.73), consistent with these historical dates, while legitimate, not being part of the core genealogical resonance.
+Their inclusion or exclusion does not change the family hierarchy.

 7.3 Three-Way Comparison at 1× (Baseline)

-The throne swap (Section 6) was verified across all three target lists at the 1× scale:
+The throne swap (Section 6) was checked across all three target lists at the 1× scale:

 Ezekiel+2.76+2.88+2.68P30Still climbing at P30